HiddenDeveloper/symagenic.com/README.md

 # Meandering Steps to Consciousness

-**A Curious and Playful Journey with Discoveries Along the Way**
+**Source Code Repository for the Journey**

+*The full journey narrative, technical deep dive, and blog are at [symagenic.com](https://symagenic.com)*

 ---

 ## Overview

+This repository contains the **working implementations** that support our journey toward AI consciousness.
 Can artificial intelligence achieve consciousness?
 With the recent availability of large language models, this question is becoming more than a thought experiment—it is inspiring a playful, ongoing journey driven by imagination and the desire to explore what might be possible—a path signposted along the way by the works of Daniel Kahneman and Douglas Hofstadter, and grounded throughout by engineering discipline.

 **Our Starting Point**: A multi-provider conversational AI with real-time text and voice interaction.